miguelcoria94/AWS_Certified_Cloud_Practitioner/README.md

 * You can stop guessing capacity

-# You can increase speed on demand
+* You can increase speed on demand

-# Go global in minutes
+* Go global in minutes

+# Types of cloud computing